Encoding Musical Style with Transformer Autoencoders: Performance Similarity Evaluation

 To best capture the salient features within the periodic structure of a musical performance, we used a sliding window of 2s to construct histograms of the desired feature within each window.
 We found that representing each performance with such relative measurements better preserved changing dynamics and stylistic motifs across the entire performance as opposed to a single scalar value (e.g. average note density across the entire performance).

-Similar to \citep{yang2018evaluation,hung2019improving}, we smoothed the histograms obtained by fitting a Gaussian distribution to each feature -- this allowed us to learn a compact representation while still capturing the feature's variability through its mean $\mu$ and variance $\sigma^2$.
+Similar to \citep{yang2018evaluation,hung2019improving}, we smoothed each feature's histogram by fitting a Gaussian distribution -- this allowed us to learn a compact representation per feature through its mean $\mu$ and variance $\sigma^2$.
 Then to compare two performances, we computed the Overlapping Area (OA) between the Gaussian pdfs of each feature to quantify their similarity.
-We demonstrate empirically that this metric identifies the relevant characteristics of interest in our generated performances in Section~\ref{experiments}.
+The OA can be used to pinpoint feature-wise similarities between two performances, while the average OA across all features ($\textrm{OA}_{\textrm{avg}}$) can be used as a scalar-value summary to compare two performances together.
+We use both variants to quantify how similar two musical performances are in terms of their relative features.